 Dan wants to impress and goes through every step of the diagnostic perfectly.
 It takes him about two hours to service the unit and get it back to normal again.
 He hands the customer the bill, which is broken down by time and materials.
 His hourly rate is $100 and the replacement part is charged for $30.
 However, for a simple repair, $230 is a hefty bill.

 We’d say no, and you probably would, too.
-That’s where flat rates come in.
+That’s where flat rate and flat rate books come in.

 That is, if your flat rate pricing is accurate.
 If you underestimate the cost of a service, you’ll be getting underpaid.
 If you overestimate the cost of a service, customers are likely to take their business elsewhere.